longli-AI/Leetcode-python3/README.md

-## Leetcode 之旅
+## A trip of Leetcode

-2018年11月17日开始
+Started since Nov 17, 2018
-也没啥plan，有空就玩玩
+No plan, just for fun